Mkhuphy/Loan/README-ASS-1.md

 ### 3.About the code
 -----------------
-It has a string as a reference which it uses to find the required number which would be appended to "iitk" so that it becomes less than that reference number.
+It has a string as a reference which it uses to find the required number which would be appended to "iitk" so that it becomes less than that reference number.<br />
-The program converts both, the reference and the changing "iitk" string to the corresponding decimal forms owing to the large computational power of python.<br />
-Then it compares the two integers and when the changing "iitk" string becomes less than the reference string, it stops the process and outputs the value of the required number to be appended.<br /><br />
-Also, the problem could have been solved by string manipulation, but I wanted to implement the hex-to-dec converter to highlight the fact that we are dealing with hexadecimal numbers
+The problem is solved using string manipulation, i.e. by checking the number of zeros required at the front.
+The no. of zeros is taken as input.